A Reflection on Adult Learning from ICPPD

-After receiving a report from our academic validating body QQI, Quality and Qualifications Ireland in which ICPPD failed to satisfy the panel of experts who vetted us, I wrote in my journal last year –
+Many years ago, after receiving a report from our academic validating body QQI, Quality and Qualifications Ireland in which ICPPD failed to satisfy the panel of experts who vetted us, I wrote in my journal at that time –

 “Initially I reacted to the feedback given.
 In my disappointment for all concerned and identification with the report on our course at ICPPD, I struggled and wrestled with its meaning and purpose.
 Then sitting with it all, mind, body and spirit, finally throwing my arms up and asking whoever or whatever transpersonal energy there is, to give me an answer, a sign as to the way forward.
 I came back to the table with openness, curiosity and hopefulness, even innocence and vulnerability and a wish to connect with wisdom on this matter.